 If your sewing machine is looping underneath the fabric, it is most likely because the tension on the machine is not set correctly.
 The tension on a sewing machine controls how much and how tight the thread is pulled through the fabric.
 If the tension is too loose, the thread will not be pulled through evenly and will loop underneath.

-To fix this problem, you will need to adjust the tension on your sewing machine.
+To fix this problem, you must adjust the tension on your sewing machine.
 Consult your manual for specific instructions on how to do this, as it will vary depending on the model of machine you have.
 Once you have adjusted the tension, try sewing a few test stitches to see if the problem has been resolved.
 If the problem persists, you may need to take your sewing machine in for service.

 Why does my bobbin thread keep getting stuck?

 There are a few reasons why your bobbin thread might keep getting stuck.
 The first reason could be that the tension on your machine is too tight.
 This can cause the thread to break or get tangled.
 The second reason could be that the bobbin case is not inserted correctly.
 Make sure that the case is inserted all the way and that it is locked in place.
 The third reason could be that the needle is not inserted correctly.
-Make sure that the needle is all the way down and that it is in the correct position.
+Make sure that the needle is down and that it is in the correct position.
 If none of these solutions fix the problem, take your machine to a qualified technician for further diagnosis.

 Conclusion: The importance of maintenance